floragunncom/search-guard-docs/_content/_docs_systemintegrators/systemintegrators_principal_extractor.md

 order: 600
 layout: docs
 edition: community
-description: How implement a custom TLS principal extractor for Seaerch Guard.
+description: How implement a custom TLS principal extractor for a Seaerch Guard secured Elasticsearch cluster.
 ---

 <!---